Let us send you paid writing opportunities in our free email newsletter:

 • Trail Runner Magazine is an off-road running magazine.
 They offer training advice, gear tips, nutrition information, and more.
 According to their guidelines, their rates start at $200 for digital pieces and for print pieces, rates start at $0.25/word.
 They are especially interested in hearing from diverse voices (women, BIPOC, LGBT+, etc.).
 For details, refer to this page.

 • Health.com is a source for information on fitness, nutrition, beauty, wellness, and lifestyle.
 The majority of their readers are female.
-Their previous pitch guide detailed rates as $200-$1,000 for personal essays and topical service; $250-$1,000 for reports/trend pieces; $200-$500 for explainers, as told to, and social trends; and $150 to $300 for product reviews.
-Current rates and pitcing information are unclear, but they're actively looking for new writers.
-To learn more, visit this page.
+Their previous pitch guide listed rates as $200-$1,000 for personal essays and topical service; $250-$1,000 for reports/trend pieces; $200-$500 for explainers, as told to, and social trends; and $150 to $300 for product reviews.
+Current pitching information is unclear, but they're actively looking for new writers.
+To learn more, refer to this page.

 • Give Me Astoria covers Astoria's culture, dining, events, lifestyle, fashion, art, music, and more.
 According to an old tweet by their editor, they pay around $100/article.
 To contact them, refer to this page.